University of the West of Scotland: Origins of the University of Paisley

 At the time of the Industrial Revolution, Paisley was renowned for thread weaving.
 The Coats mill was run by two brothers, Peter and Thomas Coats.
-These men, children of the Scottish Enlightenment had liberal ideals and became noted philanthropists.
+These men, children of the Scottish Enlightenment, had liberal ideals and became noted philanthropists.
 As members of the Philosophical Institution, founded in 1808 the Coats donated a museum and library to the town, funded the building of the Coats observatory and promoted education throughout Paisley.

-The Philosophical Institution, helped establish the School of Arts in 1836, which become a Government School of Design in 1846, one of twenty similar institutions established in UK manufacturing centres from 1837 to 1851.
+The Philosophical Institution, helped establish the School of Arts in 1836, which became a Government School of Design in 1846, one of twenty similar institutions established in UK manufacturing centres from 1837 to 1851.
 They were set up to improve the quality of the country's product design through training in design for industry.
 Peter Coats was director of both Paisley Philosophical Institution and the Government School of Design.
 Later, the Design schools were renamed Schools of Art, and once again as Schools of Art and Science.

 In 1897 Princess Louise, Duchess of Argyll laid the foundation stone of a grand new building for the college.
-The design was the winner of an architectural competition and partially funded by local industrialists (Peter Brough, and Thomas Coats both contributed).
+The design was the winner of an architectural competition and partially funded by local industrialists (Peter Brough and Thomas Coats both contributed).

 By the start of the twentieth century, Paisley Technical College and School of Art, (as it was known from 1904) was a centre for teaching the University of London External Programme.
 Perhaps the most famous principal of the college was Lewis Fry Richardson, FRS principal from 1922 to 1940.
 A mathematician, physicist, meteorologist, psychologist and pacifist who pioneered modern mathematical techniques of weather forecasting, as well as the application of similar techniques to studying war.
 He also carried out ground breaking work on fractals.